Reconfigurable dissipative entanglement between many spin ensembles: from robust quantum sensing to many-body state engineering: Stabilizing SPT order in 1D chains of spin ensembles

 In the case of $S=1/2$ in our scheme, the tunability of $\Delta_e/\chi$ and $\Delta_b/\chi$ allows for the dissipative stabilization of the iconic spin-$1$ AKLT states.
 For $S=1/2$, the MPS bond dimension is $2$, and Eq.~(\ref{eq:vbs}) becomes

 where $I$ is the $2\times 2$ identity matrix, $\sigma^{\pm}$ and $\sigma^z$ are Pauli matrices.
 The coefficients $f_1$ and $f_0$ are given by

 We see that $f_0=0$ can be achieved by tuning $\Delta_e=0$ and $\Delta_b=\pm \sqrt{2}\,\chi$, thus realizing the exact MPS matrices of the spin-$1$ AKLT state.
 As shown in the upper panel of Fig.~\ref{fig:spinchain}(c), one can understand the spin-$1$ AKLT state as projecting every unit cell between the spin-$1/2$ dimers (singlets) to total spin $1$.
-It is worth mentioning that, although we have open boundary conditions, the AKLT state we dissipatively stabilized is unique.
-The calculation of boundary vectors in Eq.~(\ref{eq:mps}) is discussed in App.~\ref{sec:largemps}.
+It is worth mentioning that the AKLT state we dissipatively stabilized is unique (see App.~\ref{sec:largemps} and \ref{sec:unique}).
+Nevertheless, one can still access the 4 different AKLT states with open boundary conditions depending on the projective measurement outcome of the two edge qubits \cite{Smith2023}.

 To understand whether this exact stabilization of the spin-$1$ AKLT state has practical relevance, we need to additionally analyze the relaxation time of the dynamics in Eq.~(\ref{eq:model}) when tuned to the AKLT parameters ($\Delta_e=0$ and $\Delta_b=\pm \sqrt{2}\,\chi$), and what happens when the drive amplitude $\Omega$ is finite.
 We will be interested in seeing how the relaxation time scales as we increase the system size $L$.
 Here we use two different metrics: 1) $t_{\rm ss}$, the timescale for reaching the steady state $|\psi_{\rm ss}^{(L)}\rangle$ when $\Omega/\chi$ remains fixed as $L$ increases.
 Note that, in this case, the fidelity with the ideal AKLT state $|\psi_{\rm AKLT}^{(L)}\rangle$ will decrease with increasing system size.
 2) $t_{\rm AKLT}$, the timescale for reaching the steady state $|\psi_{\rm ss}^{(L)}\rangle$ when fixing the fidelity overlap between the steady state and the ideal AKLT state, i.e., $|\langle \psi_{\rm ss}^{(L)}|\psi_{\rm AKLT}^{(L)}\rangle|^2$.
 In this case we need to increase $\Omega/\chi$ with increasing system size.